 While there are dozens of companies that offer firewalls in their product lines, a few stand out from the crowd due to their advanced feature sets, robust hardware appliances, and innovation in the constantly changing world of network security.

 I’ve worked with devices from every major firewall player in my 15+ years in SMB IT, and my current firewall of choice is the Firebox series from WatchGuard.

-The simplicity continues into the configuration of the Firebox, where an initial setup wizard and GUI-based admin console make it easy for any technician to setup and/or troubleshoot the device configuration.
-This is in stark contrast to other network security companies, who’s devices require an experienced engineer with product-specific training and certifications to do even a basic network setup.
+The simplicity continues into the configuration of the Firebox, where an initial setup wizard and GUI-based admin console make it easy for any technician to set up and/or troubleshoot the device configuration.
+This is in stark contrast to other network security companies, whose devices require an experienced engineer with product-specific training and certifications to do even a basic network setup.

 3. Cisco Meraki: Best firewall for small businesses

 Cisco Meraki firewall is an excellent choice for companies that need to have a secure network.
 It prevents intrusion into a network, incorporates anti-malware, and prevents employees from accessing malicious websites.
 You can also easily monitor the performance of a network within the Meraki appliance dashboard to find out where data might have a bottleneck.